inkdropapp/docs/src/app/privacy/page.md

 - defend Inkdrop from legal claims

 Inkdrop stores correspondence as long as it may be useful for these purposes.

+### Inkdrop collects Discord account data.

+Inkdrop collects data about your Discord account when you connect your Discord account to your Inkdrop account.
+This includes your user ID, username, and avatar.

+Inkdrop uses this data to:

+- manage access to the Inkdrop Discord server based on your Inkdrop account status.

+Inkdrop stores this data as long as it is useful for these purposes.

 ## Where does Inkdrop keep data about me?